Spencer Torkelson

-Spencer Enochs Torkelson (born August 26, 1999) is an American baseball first baseman and third baseman for the Detroit Tigers of Major League Baseball (MLB).
+Spencer Enochs Torkelson (born August 26, 1999) is an American baseball first baseman for the Detroit Tigers of Major League Baseball (MLB).
 Torkelson was selected first overall by the Tigers in the 2020 Major League Baseball draft.

 Amateur career

 Torkelson attended Casa Grande High School in Petaluma, California, where he played baseball, football and basketball.
 During his high school baseball career, he batted .430 with 11 home runs and 99 runs batted in (RBIs).
 He committed to Arizona State University (ASU) to play college baseball for the Arizona State Sun Devils.

 As a freshman at Arizona State, Torkelson batted .320/.440/.743 with 25 home runs and 53 RBIs over 55 games.
 The 25 home runs led the nation, set a Pac-12 Conference record for home runs by a freshman, and also broke Barry Bonds' school record for home runs by a freshman.
 He was named the Collegiate Baseball Newspaper Freshman of the Year, National Collegiate Baseball Writers Association National Freshman Hitter of the Year and the Pac-12 Freshman of the Year.
 After the season, he played for the United States collegiate national team.
 As a sophomore, Torkelson joined Bob Horner as the only Arizona State players to hit 20 home runs for consecutive seasons.
 In 2019, Baseball America ranked Torkelson as the No. 1 college prospect in the 2020 draft.
 After the 2018 and 2019 seasons, he played collegiate summer baseball for the Chatham Anglers of the Cape Cod Baseball League.
 As a junior, Torkelson hit six home runs in a COVID-19 shortened season, giving him 53 for his ASU career, three shy of ASU's career record.